A Quick Guide to the Project Management Office (PMO)

 Project Management Office

-Project portfolio management (PPM) helps organizations to deliver projects to support strategic business goals.
+Project portfolio management (PPM) helps organizations deliver projects to support strategic goals and business objectives.
 It’s about the right projects at the right time.

 Of course, even when the best projects are selected, how can an organization ensure the work is completed to the right standards?